Gemino: Practical and Robust Neural Compression for Video Conferencing: System Design

 \NewPara{Multi-scale architecture.} As we scale up the desired output resolution, it is crucial to perform fewer operations per pixel to reduce the compute overheads.
 We carefully examine different parts of the model in \Fig{detailed model diagram}, and design a \ms architecture where we separate those modules that require fine-grained detail from those that only need coarse-grained information.
 Specifically, the motion estimation module is responsible for obtaining high-level motion information from the model.
 Even as the input resolution is increased, this coarse information can be inferred from low-resolution frames which retain low-frequency details.
 Consequently, in \TheSystem, we operate the motion estimation module on low-resolution reference and target frames (64$\times$64).
 In contrast, the neural encoder and decoders are responsible for reconstructing high-frequency content and require fine-grained details from the high-resolution reference frame.

-To reduce computation overhead, we adjust the number of downsampling and upsampling blocks in the neural encoder and decoder based on the input resolution, keeping the size of intermediate bottleneck tensor manageable.
-For example, for 1024$\times$1024 input, we use 4 downsampling/upsampling blocks in the encoder and decoder (\Fig{detailed model diagram}).
+To further reduce computational overheads, we adjust the number of downsampling and upsampling blocks in the neural encoder and decoder based on the input resolution, keeping the size of the intermediate bottleneck tensor manageable.
+For example, for 1024$\times$1024 input, we use 4 down/up-sampling blocks in the encoder and decoder (\Fig{detailed model diagram}).
 So as to not lose information through the bottleneck, we equip the first two blocks with skip connections~\cite{unet} that directly provide encoded features to the decoder.
-As seen in the last column of \Tab{prediction_diff_resolution}, our \ms architecture reduces the reconstruction time of the model by 2.75$\times$ on older TitanX and NVIDIA V100 GPUs, while allowing us to easily meet the real-time deadline on an NVIDIA A100 GPU.
+As seen in the third column of \Tab{prediction_diff_resolution}, our \ms architecture reduces the reconstruction time of the model by 2.75$\times$ on older Titan X and NVIDIA V100 GPUs, while allowing us to easily meet the real-time deadline on an NVIDIA A100 GPU.

+\NewPara{Model Optimizations.} While the \ms architecture achieves real-time inference on A100 GPU system, it still fails to meet the 30 fps requirement on older systems such as Titan X. To enable this, we optimize our model further through a suite of techniques aimed at lowering the compute overheads of large neural networks.
+Specifically, we focus on reducing the number of operations or Multiply-Add Cumulations (MACs) involved in the expensive decoding layers which are run on every frame.
+While a reduction in MACs does not always translate to reduction in latency on the targeted platform~\cite{eccv2018-yang}, it acts as a reasonable proxy for our case.
+We first replace the regular convolutional blocks in \TheSystem with depthwise separable convolutions (DSC) followed by a pointwise convolution~\cite{howard2017mobilenets, Wofk2019FastDepthFM}, a commonly used architecture for mobile inference.